donaladams/donaladams.github.io/_posts/2016-11-20-command-line-parsing-in-sbt.md

 ```

-First, here's a potential solution for parsing "absolute modes".
+First, let's tackle "absolute modes".
 The approach is the same as before - we start with a terminal parser `val octalDigit: Parser[Char]` and build larger parsers from it using parser combinators.
 One thing to point out in this example is the use of `def chars(legal: String): Parser[Char]`.
-This comes from `sbt.complete.Parser` and parses a single Char if it is found in the provided string of legal characters.
+This comes from `sbt.complete.Parser` and parses a single `Char` if it is found in the provided string of legal characters.

 ```scala
 // The set of valid characters for an octal digit